-A committee shall be established consisting of representatives of the Producers, the IATSE, the Basic Crafts and the Location Managers to conduct a study of the feasability of establishing a 401(k) plan funded solely by employee salary deferrals for participants in the Motion Picture Industry Pension Plan.
-In particular, the study is to focus on the following:
+A committee shall be established consisting of representatives of the Producers and the IATSE to conduct a study regarding the establishment of a 401(k) plan funded solely by employee salary deferrals for participants in the Motion Picture Industry Pension Plan.
+Among other considerations, the study will address the following:

-- (a) Whether the establishment and administration of the plan will cause the Producers to incur increased costs; - (b) Whether the Motion Picture Industry Pension and Health Plan would be able to administer the 401(k) plan as a separate plan; and - (c) Whether the Plan is likely to or can be structured to satisfy all legal requirements for 401(k) plans (e.g., non-discrimination testing requirements, etc.).
+- (a) Whether the establishment and administration of the plan will cause the Producers to incur increased costs; - (b) Whether the Motion Picture Industry Pension and Health Plan or another entity such as a third party administrator would be able to administer the 401(k) plan as a separate plan; and - (c) Whether the plan is likely to or can be structured to satisfy all legal requirements for 401(k) plans (e.g., non-discrimination testing requirements, etc.).